kiwicom/orbit/packages/orbit-components/src/Toast/README.md

 ## Props

-Table below contains all types of the props available for `ToastInit` component
+Table below contains all types of the props available for `ToastProvider` component

 | Name           | Type                      | Default | Description                           |
 | :------------- | :------------------------ | :------ | :------------------------------------ |